OpenRefine/OpenRefine/docs/docs/manual/running.md

 <TabItem value="linux">

-In `refine.ini`, add `JAVA_OPTIONS=` before the `-Drefine.preference` declaration.
+Locate the `refine.ini` file, and add `JAVA_OPTIONS=` before the `-Drefine.preference` declaration.
 You can un-comment and edit the existing suggested lines, or add lines:

 ```
 JAVA_OPTIONS=-Drefine.autosave=2